mritunjaymusale/research-grapher/README.md

 ## TODO:

-mount API calls to modal buttons (collapse other nodes on the same level to avoid huge unnecessary graphs)

-citationVelocity: 591,influentialCitationCount: 498 <--check these tags accordingly the card should have a diffrent color to avoid huge citation generation
+add a serachbar at the top to insert paper code or arxiv link

-mark paper usefull or not and change color baed on that ( store this info in the tree ds)
+mark paper usefull or not and change color baed on that ( store this info in the context)

 ## BUG